adrianjhpc/cirrus-website/about/hardware.md

 system from this management node.

-*Note:* There are currently no backups of data on Cirrus as backing up the whole Lustre file system would adversly affect the performance of write access for simulations.
+*Note:* There are currently no backups of data on Cirrus as backing up the whole Lustre file system would adversely affect the performance of write access for simulations.
 The nature of the Lustre parallel file system means that there is data resiliance in the case of failures of individual hardware components.
 However, we strongly advise that you